 Sorry, but we’re unlikely to be able to use it: most posters are designed to be full-colour A4, and don’t work very well as quarter-pages in black and white – even if we have space for them, which we usually don’t!
 You’re welcome to put it up on the fence outside 95 High Street, though.
-And do please email us details of the event, as above.
+And do please put the event in our diary, as above.

 My event wasn’t included in the Diary!